sawamotokai/Crypto-Kane/README.md

 }
 respecticely.

-Now, all three nodes on the P2P distributed network is connected.
-You can send get request to the following endpoints:
+Now that all three nodes on the P2P distributed network is connected, you can send get request to the following endpoints:
 	"/mine_block" to mine Kane (my sudo cryptocurrency), "/get_chain" to see the info about the chain the current node is holding, "/replace_chain" to get in sync with the other node which holds the longest blockchain (pretending concensus).